prokoudine/ardour-tutorial/content/introduction/what-is-digital-audio/index.en.md

 sonic frequencies, and by increasing the bit depth, we are able to use a greater _dynamic range_ (the difference between the quietest and the loudest sounds possible to record and play).

-Here is a great video tutorial explaining sampling rate and bit depth in a lot more detail:

-{{< youtube zC5KFnSUPNo >}}

 ## Continuing